 Educate and Plan

 Tell elementary age children that fish go to the bathroom in the water they live in, and wastes can harm the fish.
-Explain that special bacteria get rid of those wastes, but the bacteria take several weeks to grow enough to do the job.
+Explain that special bacteria in the filter system and in the gravel get rid of those wastes, but the bacteria take several weeks to grow enough to do the job.
 While they are growing, it is important to only have a few fish in the tank and change the water often to get rid of the wastes.

 Middle school and high school students are capable of understanding the nitrogen cycle as it occurs in an aquarium; take this opportunity to teach them about it.
-Too many aquarium owners are unaware of this critical process, and as a result, they lose fish.
+Too many aquarium owners are unaware of this critical process, and as a result, they lose fish by adding too many fish to soon, causing ammonia or nitrite toxicity.